How to Prepare for A Newborn Photo Shoot

 All photos by Katy Hayes Photography

 As soon as your baby is born, it is a good idea to touch base with your photographer.
-More than likely they sent you a prep guide for your session.
+It’s more than likely they send you a prep guide for your session.
 If you know what you are responsible for bringing, you can better plan in advance.
-Are you allowed to bring any personal items to incorporate into your session?
+Are you allowed to bring any personal items to incorporate into your newborn photo shoot?
 Does your photographer have all the wraps, headbands, rental items, etc. to use during your session?
 Does your photographer want you to feed before you get to your session or in the studio?
 Anything your photographer recommends the morning of your session?

 This is something that can be done as soon as your session is scheduled and before your baby is born.
 I recommend my clients wear neutral colors with texture for studio sessions.
 I recommend planning Mom’s outfit first and then coordinating the rest after that.

 Babies rarely follow a schedule at this age, and sleep the days or nights leading up to your session can be very unpredictable.
 Anything you do in advance will give you extra time the morning of your session in case something doesn’t go as planned.
 If you lay your outfits out and pack your diaper bag the night before, then you can focus on your baby, yourself, and any other siblings the morning of the session.
 Packing extra snacks for siblings (and even a little treat) is always helpful!

 This does a couple things.
 First, it will help keep them awake right before you leave for your session.
 Second, it will clean any dried milk from under their chin or ears, clean any fuzzies from in between their toes, and allow you to apply some lotion or oil to help with any peeling skin afterward.

 Easier said than done, but it is so important!
 Babies can sense if you are nervous.
 Plus, it isn’t very often that you get newborn photos done so you should enjoy the whole experience!
 Remember that you have hired a professional and they spend every day soothing, calming, posing and working with newborns.
 They are trained in newborn safety and know what to do if your little one fusses.

 This is a guest post written by Katy Hayes.
 Katy Hayes is a maternity, newborn, and family photographer located in Northern Virginia.
 Katy offers posed newborn and milestone sessions throughout the first year in her home studio located in the South Riding/Ashburn area.
 She offer’s in-home lifestyle newborn sessions and on-location maternity and family photography sessions throughout Loudoun County and Fairfax County.